Organisation of the League of Nations: Finances of the League

 The League of Nations was maintained financially by the Member States.
 The Assembly controlled the annual budget.
 The total authorized League budgets for the four years 1921–1924 gave an average of 22 757 769 gold francs per year, equivalent to 4 391 187 American dollars.

-This figure covered not only the League of Nations but also the cost of the Permanent Court of International Justice and the International Labour Organization.
+This figure covered the League of Nations, the Permanent Court of International Justice and the International Labour Organization.

 The average share of the budget for this period was: